Common-Law Copyright Rules

 A public performance right grants permission to third parties (usually radios) to play a song in public, online, or on the radio.
 This means that radios have to pay for that license, usually to the publisher.

-Can You Sue for Common-Law Copyright Infringement?
+Can You Send Demand Letters To for Common-Law Copyright Infringement?

 Common-law copyright is not applicable in most situations, but one case in which former band members sued a radio provider for infringement gained some traction in the media.